-The card has a $400 annual fee, but comes with an easy to use $325 travel credit and offers many other benefits to justify the annual fee such as: 3x points on mobile wallet or travel purchases, trip-delay protection, primary rental car insurance, Go-Go Airline Wi-Fi passes, a Priority Pass membership, and a Global Entry or TSA Pre-Check credit.
+The Altitude Reserve has many great benefits including a $325 travel credit, 5x points on prepaid hotels and rental cars, 3x points on mobile wallet or travel purchases, trip-delay protection, primary rental car insurance, Go-Go Airline Wi-Fi passes, a Priority Pass membership, and a Global Entry or TSA Pre-Check credit.

 Plus, the Altitude Reserve comes with a nice bonus of 50,000 points, equal to $750 towards travel to get you started on your next trip.

 I’ve been an Altitude Reserve cardmember for the last three years and I plan on keeping it for the long term.

 Application Link: U.S. Bank Altitude Reserve

 - The application requires a U.S. Bank checking or savings account.

 Current Sign Up Bonus: 50,000 points for $4,500 in spending within the first 90 days, which is equal to $750 in travel.